munificent/craftinginterpreters/book/global-variables.md

 ^code declaration

-We'll get to variable declarations later in the chapter, so, for now, we simply forward to `statement()`.
+We'll get to variable declarations later in the chapter, so for now, we simply forward to `statement()`.

 ^code statement

-Blocks can contain declarations and control flow statements can contain other statements.
+Blocks can contain declarations, and control flow statements can contain other statements.
 That means these two functions will eventually be recursive.
 We may as well write out the forward declarations now.